Primus: Enforcing Attention Usage for 3D Medical Image Segmentation: Introduction

 This lack of performance in the 3D medical image segmentation domain is not necessarily surprising, given the well-known difficulties of training Transformers from scratch \citep{dosovitskiy2020image,touvron2021training}.
-This is particularly severe in a domain where the majority of supervised datasets are in the order of hundreds of samples \citep{litjens2017survey} and not millions \pcref{sec:domain_chasm}, and where training from scratch with dynamically planned CNN architectures \citep{Isensee2021} is still commonplace. \\ Irrespective of these roadblocks, a plethora of Transformer architectures have been proposed \citep{SwinUNET,SwinUNETR_Arch, UNETR, TransFuse, TransBTS, TransUNet, CoTr,nnFormer_journal}, with the majority of approaches following a hybrid architecture design, incorporating convolutions in conjunction with Transformer blocks.
+This is particularly severe in a domain where the majority of supervised datasets are in the order of hundreds of samples \citep{litjens2017survey} and not millions \pcref{sec:domain_chasm}, and where training from scratch with dynamically planned CNN architectures \citep{Isensee2021} is still commonplace.
+Irrespective of these roadblocks, a plethora of Transformer architectures have been proposed \citep{SwinUNET,SwinUNETR_Arch, UNETR, TransFuse, TransBTS, TransUNet, CoTr,nnFormer_journal}, a majority of which follow a hybrid network design, incorporating convolutions in conjunction with Transformer blocks.
 Notably, recent 3D medical image segmentation architectures using Transformers have increased convolutional components \citep{he2023swinunetr} or utilized Transformers to complement a strong CNN backbone \citep{chen2024transunet}, as in a MaskFormer \citep{maskformer,mask2former}.
 This indicates a recent trend of abandoning the Transformer paradigm and moving back in the direction of CNNs for 3D medical image segmentation.